dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		perl -p -i -e "s/_pg/\@pg/g" $i
 		done

-	You can check one file to verify that the species contain the `@` symbol
+	You can check one file to verify that the species contains the `@` symbol

 	 	cat 4471.iqtree.treefile